John Renshaw Starr: Capture and collaboration

 On 18 July 1943 Starr was captured by the Germans after being betrayed by a Frenchman he had recruited.
 He attempted to escape en route to a prison in Dijon and was shot twice in the thigh and foot.
 He was placed in the custody of the Sicherheitsdienst (or SD), the intelligence service of the SS.
 In Dijon, he said the Germans tortured him by beating on his wounded thigh but he didn't reveal any significant information to them.
 He was transferred to Fresnes Prison in Paris and in late September to SD headquarters at 84 Avenue Foch in Paris.

-The head of the Paris SD was an ex-policemen named Hans Kieffer, a man more dedicated to persuasion than torture.
+The head of the Paris SD was an ex-policemen named Hans Josef Kieffer, a man more dedicated to persuasion than torture.
 Kieffer persuaded Starr to use his artistic talents to redraw a map and some charts of SOE operations in France.
-In return, Starr was given a private room in the building and dined in the officer's mess which served excellent food.
+In return, Starr was given a private room in the building and dined in the officer's mess which served excellent food in food-short France.
 Another SOE prisoner at 84 Avenue Foch was Gilbert Norman who told Starr that the Germans knew everything about SOE and that nothing he said would be news to them.
 Starr justified his cooperation with the SD by saying he was gathering information on SD operations that would be useful to SOE if he could escape.
-Along with SOE wireless operator, Noor Inyat Khan, and a French colonel, Leon Faye, he tried to escape in late 1943 by climbing out the skylight of his room onto the roof of the building, but the three were soon recaptured.
+Along with SOE wireless operator, Noor Inyat Khan, and a French colonel, Leon Faye, he tried to escape in late 1943 by climbing out the skylight of his room onto the roof of the building, but the three were recaptured minutes after their escape.
 Kieffer threatened to shoot them, but relented on condition that they gave their word of honor not to attempt another escape.
-Khan and Faye declined; but Starr gave his word.
-Khan and Faye were sent to concentration camps in Germany and later executed.
+Inayat Khan and Faye declined; but Starr gave his word.
+Inayat Khan and Faye were sent to concentration camps in Germany and later executed.

 After the escape attempt, Starr again became friendly with the Germans, even going out to restaurants with some of them and on an operation to identify the bodies of British airmen who had been shot down near Paris.
 He helped the SD send bogus wireless messages by correcting spelling and editing mistakes.
 The Germans he worked with later described him as "weak and misguided rather than knowingly treacherous."